 For machine-washable curtains and drapes, you are welcome to use a steamer.
 Simply use the upholstery attachment for your steamer and follow the device’s instructions.

 Adjust your cleaning methods based on the wear and tear of your drapes.
-If you notice they are sun damaged, make sure you switch to a hand-washing method or take them to the dry cleaners for professional treatment.
+If you notice they are sun damaged, make sure you switch to a hand-washing method or finding professional treatment.
 Or, if your cotton drapes are shrinking with each wash, this is another sign that they should be taken to the cleaners.

 As interior design professionals, we at Everhem understand the investment you’ve made in window treatments.
 You want these beautiful fabrics and textures to last as long as live in your home, which is exactly why it pays to take care of them.
 If you have any questions about how to clean drapery you’ve custom made with us, we’re always happy to help.